 With so many countries in Europe, the continent has a colorful mix of diverse cultures.
 It is also home to some of the oldest civilizations, so tradition and culture are very strong and revered throughout Europe.
-Check out these European culture facts and find out what it means to be European.
+Check out these unique facts about Europe and its culture and find out what it means to be European.

-53) There are 24 official languages in Europe but more like 200 languages that are actually spoken on the continent.
+53) There are 24 official languages in Europe, but there are more than 200 languages actually spoken on the continent.

 54) Most of these languages originate from the Romance languages, the Germanic languages, or the Slavic languages.

 55) Christianity is the biggest religion in Europe.

 56) Fun fact about Europe: it loves its chocolate.
 In fact, Europeans are responsible for consuming 50% of the world’s chocolate.

 57) Tomatoes didn’t arrive in Europe until the 16th century but they are now a staple ingredient in the cuisine of many European nations.